 If equipped, memory seats allow two drivers to store and recall their unique seat positions for driving the vehicle, and a shared exit position for getting out of the vehicle.
-Other feature positions may also be set, such as power mirrors and power steering wheel, if equipped.
+Other feature positions may also be set, such as power mirrors.
 Memory positions are linked to RKE transmitter 1 or 2 for automatic memory recalls.

 Before storing, adjust all available memory feature positions.
 Turn the ignition on and then press and release SET; a beep will sound.
 Then immediately press and hold 1, 2, or (Exit) on the driver door until two beeps sound.
-To manually recall these positions, press and hold 1, 2, or (Exit) until the saved position is reached.
+To manually recall these positions, press and hold 1, 2, or (I) until the saved position is reached.

 The vehicle identifies the current driver's RKE transmitter number (1-8).
-See Remote Keyless Entry (RKE) System Operation ⇒ 30.
-Only RKE transmitters 1 and 2 can be used for automatic memory recalls.
+See Remote Keyless Entry RKE transmitters 1 and 2 can be used for automatic memory recalls.
 A Driver Information Center (DIC) welcome message indicating the transmitter number may display for the first few ignition cycles following a transmitter change.
 For Auto Memory Recall to work properly, save the positions to the memory button (1 or 2) matching the RKE transmitter number displayed in the DIC welcome message.
-Carry the linked RKE transmitter when entering the vehicle.
+Carry the linked RKF transmitter when entering the vehicle.